Kim-Thomas/counter/README.md

 # counter
-A jQuery plugin to animate numbers.
+A jQuery plugin to animate numbers :) have fun !
+You can see a [DEMO HERE](http://thomaskim.fr/counter)

 ### How To Use Counter